d3molisher/final_project/README.md

 ## Dataset on github
 1. Only a part of dataset has been picked up from the original dataset on kaggle: https://www.kaggle.com/c/histopathologic-cancer-detection/data.
 The original dataset include :
-  * Train dagta of 2.2m images
+  * Train data of 2.2m images
   * Test data of about 57k

  ## Results